 2. Layered Standard Manifest File

-The manifest file signals to the importer that the FMU supports this layered standard and enables the interpretation of the TerminalsAndIcons.xml
+The manifest file signals to the importer that the FMU supports this layered standard and enables the interpretation of the TerminalsAndIcons.xml file in the intended way.

-Table 1 shows the content of fmi-ls-manifest.xml
+Table 1 shows the content of fmi-ls-manifest.xml.

-Attribute | Namespace | Value | Description |
+| Attribute | Namespace | Value | Description |

 |